NSCU-CSC517/LearningRails/DesignPatternsExercises/ruby/abstract_factory_design_pattern/solution/README.md

 ```

 ## Exercise
-* In this example, Abstract Factory Design Pattern for different countries' phone numbers and postal code is created,
+* In this example, Abstract Factory Design Pattern is used to determine and create different countries' phone numbers
-but incomplete.
-* Upon running the program, it should determine correct abstract factory at runtime.
+and postal codes object at run time.
-* Once correct abstract factory is determined, it instantiates the following instances based on the phone number and
+* Once the program determines correct abstract factory at runtime, it attempts to instantiate following instances based
-post code passed:
+on the phone number and post code passed:
   * `UKPhoneNumber` or `USPhoneNumber`
   * `UKPostCode` or `USPostCode`
-* If either phone number or post code does not match regular expression of expected format, it throws an exception.
+* If either phone number or post code does not match regular expression of teh expected format, it throws an exception
+and instance is not created.
+* The program is incomplete.
 * Please fill-in the '____________________'  blanks to make the program run successfully to follow Abstract Factory
 Design Pattern.
 * Check each file for blanks.